shoumo95/Spark-POT-SF/README.md

 Assets for IBM's Apache Spark Proof of Technology

 <h2> Lab environment setup</h2>
-You will be using jupyter notebooks and Apache Spark Service to work on the labs.
+You will be using notebooks environment and Apache Spark Service to work on the labs.

 <h3>1.
 Setup your Spark Service in IBM Bluemix:</h3>